DylanTackoor/gatsby-plugin-humans-txt/README.md

 # gatsby-plugin-humans-txt

-GatsbyJS plugin to generate a humans.txt file
+WIP GatsbyJS plugin to generate a humans.txt file